9. Mortgage Protection Insurance

 It is more often the case that the premium on the insurance is increased to cover the higher risk, albeit to a level that you might not consider to be affordable.

-All applicants are required to complete a medical questionnaire, and may be asked to undertake a medical examination.
+All applicants are normally required to complete a medical questionnaire, and may be asked to undertake a medical examination, although some lenders waive this rule for existing clients and on certain other conditions, eg maximum loan, principal residence.

 It is important the questionnaire is completed accurately and honestly failing which cover may be later refused where there is a claim associated with a condition that was not previously disclosed.